So, you’ve been using retinol for a while, slowly building up tolerance like a skincare pro, and are now ready to go to the ultimate level: 1.5%.

 BUT, that doesn’t mean they make each other useless.
 Retinol is protected by microencapsulation.
 Vitamin C may not work to its full potential but you’ll still get some brightening effects.

 P.S.
 Vitamin C is listed after retinol in the ingredient list so it’s unlikely there’s enough of it to boost collagen anyway.
-Here, it’s mainly for its brightening and antioxidant properties.
+Here, it’s used mainly for its brightening and antioxidant properties.

 This is derived from squalene, a natural component of sebum (your skin’s natural moisturizer).